zachharkey/grunt-nautilus/README.md

 ## Installation

 If you haven't already, initialize a new Gruntfile using the [grunt-init-gruntnautilus][] template.
-This will build what you need to start and you can run the following:
+This will create a Gruntfile and a package.json file.
+To install grunt-nautilus and its peer packages and initialize grunt-nautilus run the following:

 ```
+# Installs packages
 npm install

+# Initializes grunt-nautilus' setup
+grunt
 ```

-grunt-nautilus will install the following peer dependency packages:

-- [grunt][]
-- [grunt-contrib-concat][]
-- [grunt-contrib-uglify][]
-- [grunt-contrib-jshint][]
-- [grunt-contrib-watch][]
-- [grunt-contrib-compass][]

-If you are using the [ender][] js library, an internal, modified version of [grunt-ender][] will be utilized to manage your ender builds.
+_Note, however, that any grunt command at this point will run the grunt-nautilus initialization and exit_

-## Gruntfile
+### Gruntfile

-A grunt-init-gruntnautilus Gruntfile with all potential options looks like the [example.Gruntfile.js][].
-The `nautilus` object is pretty basic, just the stuff required to manage your build processes for Javascript and SASS files.
+A grunt-init-gruntnautilus Gruntfile looks similar to the [example.Gruntfile.js][].